amitxv/PC-Tuning/docs/post-install.md

 - Ensure to configure file extensions and the default browser in Windows settings

 - As updates are disabled, auto-update capabilities are not available.
-You can create a shortcut to the script by typing ``shell:startup`` in ``Win+R`` to check for updates when Windows starts
+You can create a shortcut to the script by typing ``shell:startup`` in ``Win+R`` to check for updates when Windows starts.
+Set the window style of the shortcut to minimized

 ## Disable Residual Scheduled Tasks